 Surgery for a Brain Aneurysm: Hospital Recovery

-A patient may spend 1–4 weeks in the hospital.
-The stay depends on the amount of damage caused by the aneurysm, your loved one’s health, and response to treatment.
-The health care team will monitor how well treatment has worked.
-Then they will decide whether rehabilitation is needed.
+You may spend 1 to 4 weeks in the hospital.
+The stay depends on the amount of damage caused by the aneurysm, your health, and your response to treatment and therapy.
+Your health care team will monitor how well treatment has worked.
+Then they will decide whether you need rehabilitation.

 In the ICU

-You can visit your loved one in the intensive care unit (ICU).
-He or she may be attached to many devices to monitor pressure on the brain, any new bleeding, vasospasm, and body functions.
-Special devices may be used to help maintain blood flow in the legs.
-After open surgery, a patient’s head may be bandaged.
-After an endovascular procedure, a patient needs to lie still for several hours.
-Once stable, your loved one will be moved to a regular hospital room.
+Your loved ones may visit you in the intensive care unit (ICU).
+You may be attached to many devices to assist with your breathing and to monitor pressure on your brain, any new bleeding, narrowing of your blood vessels (vasospasm), and body functions.
+Special devices may be used to help maintain blood flow in your legs.
+After open surgery, your head may be bandaged.
+After an endovascular procedure, you will need to lie still for several hours.
+Once stable, you will be moved to a regular hospital room.

-Follow-up tests may be done 3–5 days after treatment to show how well the treatment worked.
+Follow-up tests may be done 3 to 5 days after treatment to show how well the treatment worked.
 They may also reveal new problems.
 An arteriogram shows an image of a treated aneurysm.
-A Doppler test may be done daily to check for vasospasm.
-A CT scan shows any bleeding or swelling in the brain that may occur after treatment.
-In some cases, an MRI scan may be ordered.
+A Doppler test may be done daily to check for narrowing of your blood vessels.
+A computed tomography (CT) scan shows any bleeding or swelling in your brain that may occur after treatment.
+In some cases, a magnetic imaging resonance (MRI) scan may be ordered.
 This is another type of scan that can image brain tissue.

-At first, a patient may be on a liquid diet.
-As the body recovers, he or she can start eating solid foods.
-The ability to swallow, move about, and perform other functions will be checked.
-Patients also learn breathing exercises.
-This helps the body recover from surgery.
+At first, you may be on a liquid diet.
+As your body recovers, you can start eating solid foods.
+Your ability to swallow, move about, and perform other functions will be checked.
+You will also learn breathing exercises.
+These will help your body recover from surgery.

-Sometimes, a patient has trouble moving his or her arms or legs.
-If so, rehabilitation may be needed.
-Special therapists work with the patient to help improve balance, strength, speech, and daily living skills.
-A therapist may suggest equipment that can help a patient move about at home.
+You may have trouble moving your arms or legs, talking, or understanding language.
+If so,you may need rehabilitation.
+Special therapists will work with you to help improve your balance, strength, speech, and daily living skills.
+A therapist may suggest equipment that can help you move about at home.